fangq/mcx/example/quicktest/README.txt

     the example used in the Fang2009 paper.
 It will launch only 0.3 million photons and take roughly half a second.

-run_qtest_silent.sh
+run_grid2x.sh/run_grid3x.sh
-    This script does the same thing as run_qtest.sh, except it let mcx to print messages to a log file rather than printing on the screen (so called silent mode)
+    These scripts does the same thing as run_qtest.sh, except it they use a voxel size of 0.5 mm and 1/3 mm, respectively.

 [Fang2009]   Qianqian Fang and David A. Boas, "Monte Carlo